kilrau/Lightning-Swap-PoC-v2/LIGHTNING-01-peers.md

 }
 ```

-## Use addresses to fund Exchange A's wallets
+## Send some money

 Send some BTC (0.2 or more is great) and some LTC (10 is great) to Exchange A's addresses via testnet faucets (see [README.bitcoin](README.bitcoin.md/#bitcoin-testnet-faucet) and [README.litecoin](README.litecoin.md/#litecoin-testnet-faucet)).
-Balances should appear in the wallet once the BTC/LTC transactions are mined.
+Balances should appear in the wallet once the transactions are confirmed.

-## balance after funding the wallets
+## Balance after funding the wallets

-Query Exchange A wallet balances for both `Bitcoin` and `Litecoin` after funding and make sure you see the amount as confirmed balance
+Query Exchange A wallet balances for both `bitcoin` and `litecoin` after funding and make sure you see the amount as confirmed balance

 ```shell
 $ xa-lnd-btc walletbalance